Mood Swings? 14 Nutrients for Emotional Support

 Exogenous ketones are a dietary supplement that can provide direct fuel for your cells.
 Ketones provide steady, clean fuel to energize your brain cells and improve your mood.
 They have been studied to reduce anxiety in mice and thousands of case reports of people all over the world (18).
 The reason for this is that ketones inhibit the genetic pathways that amplify inflammation in the brain and help to balance the glutamate to GABA ratio in neuronal cells.

-KetoEdge is a revolutionary product that contains exogenous ketones, MCT powder, sunflower lecithin (to support brain and nervous system function), amino acids, and superfood mushrooms.
+KetoEdge is a fantastic product that contains exogenous ketones, electrolytes (sodium, potassium, calcium and magnesium) as well as the powerful herbal adaptogen American ginseng.
 KetoEdge improves brain function and the body’s ability to resist, adapt to, and recover from stress more effectively.

 It is also full of powerful antioxidants which can protect the brain from oxidative stress.
 Together the ingredients in keto edge may give your brain the support it needs to help prevent mood swings, especially those due to inflammation and blood sugar issues.